microsoft/fast/packages/fast-jss-manager/README.md

-# fast-jss-manager
+# FAST JSS manager
-FAST jss-manager is provides common code used by implementations of a JSS Manager and other libraries using JSS stylesheets.
+FAST JSS manager provides common code used by implementations of a JSS Manager and other libraries using JSS stylesheets.